 You will also need a heavy based frying pan/skillet

-Trim any excess fat from the steaks.
-Crush the peppercorns coarsely using a pestle and mortar, or with a flat-ended rolling pin, and spread them out onto a plate.
+Now crush the peppercorns using a pestle and mortar, or with a flat-ended rolling pin, and spread them out onto a plate.
 Press both sides of the steaks down onto the crushed peppercorns, shaking off any loose bits as you lift them off.

-Heat the pan until it is really hot then add the oil.
+Get the pan really hot, then reduce the heat and add the oil.
 Place the steaks in the pan and cook them for 3–4 minutes on each side for rare or 8–9 for medium to well done.
-Transfer to the warmed plate, cover loosely with foil, and leave to rest for 5 minutes.
+Transfer to the warmed plate, cover loosely with foil, and leave to rest for 5 minutes while preparing the sauce.

-Meanwhile, pour the wine into the pan and let it bubble up and reduce until it makes a thick, syrupy sauce.
-Add the balsamic vinegar and butter and then stir in any juices that have run off the steaks.
-Season to taste.
+Pour the wine into the pan and let it bubble up and reduce until it makes a syrupy sauce.
+Add the balsamic vinegar, butter, and any juices that have run off the steaks.
+Give it a quick stir and season to taste.

 Serve with the sauce poured over the steaks and the mashed potato alongside to soak up the juices.